speech77/hades_start/offload_tecnique.md

 # Star setup
-The target is to set up warp lanes to consume hydrogen as low as possible.
+The target is to right set up Warp lane hub (`Hub corsia warp`) to consume hydrogen as low as possible.
 Also you should have 1 Trade station (`Stazione di scambio`) as close as possible to a big planet (40 shipments at least).

 ![](images/836C3536_2.PNG)

 **Legenda**
-- red lines: optimized Warp lanes
+- red lines: optimized Warp lane hub (`Hub corsia warp`)
 - red stars: Trade station (`Stazione di scambio`)
-- red start yellow circled: the Trade station (`Stazione di scambio`) where to offload shipments to
+- yellow circle: the Trade station (`Stazione di scambio`) where to offload shipments to